By Michael W. Howell

-This has to be the main question we ask ourselves if we are to come to terms with foreign wars and the ever increasing globalism we are facing.
-With an out of hand Military Industrial Complex, horrible foreign policy, fictitious debt and monetary system, ever growing police state, military operations pointed at civilians, and a myriad of other liberty taking actions, once again, we have to ask is our Constitution valid?
-After all, we are sending soldiers at a record number to “fight” for it so we need to answer this question now, before we continue to support the agenda and goal of “democracy.”
+This has to be the main question we ask ourselves if we are to come to terms with foreign wars and the ever-increasing globalism we are facing.
+With an out of hand Military Industrial Complex, horrible foreign policy, fictitious debt and monetary system, ever-growing police state, military operations pointed at civilians, and a myriad of other liberty taking actions, once again, we have to ask is our Constitution valid?
+After all, we are sending soldiers at a record number to “fight” for it so we need to answer this question now before we continue to support the agenda and goal of “democracy.”

-Before I list quotes of the founding fathers thoughts on democracy vs. republic, let’s look at what the Constitution, itself, says about the two.
+Before I list quotes of the founding fathers’ thoughts on democracy vs. republic, let’s look at what the Constitution, itself, says about the two.

-Article IV Section 4, of the Constitution “The United States shall guarantee to every state in this Union a Republican Form of government, and shall protect each of them against invasion”, the word Democracy is not mentioned in the Constitution at all.
+Article IV Section 4, of the Constitution “The United States shall guarantee to every state in this Union a Republican Form of government and shall protect each of them against invasion”, the word Democracy is not mentioned in the Constitution at all.

-We can now rest assure that the authors and founding fathers clearly wanted us to be a republic, not a democracy, as one cannot be both, as one cannot be socialist and fascist.
+We can now rest assured that the authors and founding fathers clearly wanted us to be a republic, not a democracy, as one cannot be both, as one cannot be socialist and fascist.
 Two separate forms of government.
 So, now let’s illustrate the point in more detail and look at direct quotes from those men that wrote the Constitution or had a hand in its conception.